 In addition, Achieve identified exemplary features in the country’s standards worthy of emulation.
 These include:

-- Using unifying ideas to provide focus and coherence and a way pare content
+- Using unifying ideas to provide focus and coherence and a way to pare content

 - Providing multiple examples to make expectations for students concrete and transparent